appsparkler/study/figma/keyboard-shortcuts.md

 - `keep CMD pressed` - to keep adding elements to a selection
 - `spacebar` - for the hand tool
 - `CMD + scroll` - zoom in/out

+## My Favourite Shortcuts
+- Press `CTRL` while click on a component - we can see the entire hierarchy of elements and select what we need :D